EnterpriseDB/tpa/docs/src/harp.md

 ## Consensus layer

-By default, TPAexec will set `harp_consensus_protocol: etcd`, and install and configure etcd on the BDR instances.
+The `--harp-consensus-protocol` argument to `tpaexec configure` is mandatory for the BDR-Always-ON architecture.

+### etcd

+If the `--harp-consensus-protocol etcd` option is given to `tpaexec configure`, then TPAexec will set `harp_consensus_protocol` to `etcd` in config.yml and give the `etcd` role to a suitable subset of the instances, depending on your chosen layout.

 HARP v2 requires etcd v3.5.0 or above, which is available in the products/harp/release package repositories provided by EDB.